The Urban Villages of Perth

 Tips:

-• For Malaysian cuisine, visit Satay on Charcoal and for Korean and American fusion, check out Chimek who offer an indulgent menu of black charcoal beef burgers and fried chicken.
+- For Malaysian cuisine, visit Satay on Charcoal and for Korean and American fusion, check out Chimek who offer an indulgent menu of black charcoal beef burgers and fried chicken.
 Neho Asian tapas delights their customers with their collection of funny translated Chinese signs on the walls and an inspired menu, including tea smoked duck and ‘pandacotta’ infused with pandan.
-For steaks, char-grilled meats and torched marshmallow desserts, visit Hey Griller on Albany Highway.

-• For some daytime respite, visit Revive Day Spa for a treatment, or The Crown Perth for a relaxing High Tea on a Sunday afternoon.
-Gift stores like White Lily Home and Gift, In Retrospect, and The Good Store offer plenty of daytime shopping options.
+- For some daytime respite, visit Revive Day Spa for a treatment, or The Crown Perth for a relaxing High Tea on a Sunday afternoon.